zeusmedina/cs-application-crawling-lab-codeU/README.md

 *   Finds all the links on the page and adds the linked URLs to a queue, and

-*   Works its way through the queue, loading and indexing pages and adding new URLs to the queue.
+*   Works its way through the queue, loading pages, indexing them, and adding new URLs to the queue.

 *   If it finds a URL in the queue that has already been indexed, it skips it.